No new COVID-19 cases or deaths reported in Winona County

-Health officials continue to note that the number of positive cases may be more than what has been confirmed due to limited testing.
+The Department of Health notes that not all suspected cases of COVID-19 are tested and their data is not representative of the total number of people in Minnesota who have or had COVID-19.

-Statewide as of Monday, 7,234 people have tested positive for COVID-19.
-Of those confirmed cases, 4,212 no longer need to be in isolation and 428 have died.
+Statewide as of Wednesday, 8,579 people have tested positive for COVID-19—an increase of 728 people from Tuesday morning.
+Of those confirmed cases, 5,005 no longer need to be in isolation and 485 people have died.

-345 of those who have died were living in assisted living or long-term care facilities, according to the Department of Health.
+A total of 391 of those confirmed deaths came from people living in long-term care or assisted living facilities, according to the Department of Health.

-1,271 COVID-19 patients in Minnesota have required hospitalization, with 396 still in the hospital as of Monday morning.
+A total of 1,405 COVID-19 patients in the state have required hospitalization, with 443 still in the hospital as of Wednesday morning.

 For daily Minnesota COVID-19 situation updates, visit the Minnesota Department of Health website.